Early infant behavior development of hand preference

 Test sessions were recorded with two cameras providing adequate views of the child’s actions.
 Video coding was done offline afterwards with The Observer XT coding and analysis software.
 After analyzing the data, they concluded that their series indeed elicited RDBM actions in toddlers as well as adults.

-As the series was found reliable, Nelson et al. tried to connect hand-use preferences from this new RDBM series to prior unimanual hand use data collected when the same children had been observed as 6-14 month old infants.
+As the series was found reliable, Nelson and her team tried to connect hand-use preferences from this new RDBM series to prior unimanual hand use data collected when the same children had been observed as 6-14 month old infants.
 The results, as mentioned earlier, were the outcome of this longitudinal study.

 In addition to the conclusion that development of handedness could stabilize earlier in life than previously thought, the researchers also indicate that there is no single pattern found to get to stabilization of handedness.
 They actually found 5 patterns leading to 97% lateralized handedness at the end of their study.